GabsEdits/gxbs.dev/pages/blog/index.md

 # Blog

-Welcome to my blog, a space where I share updates on my latest projects and delve into topics that captivate my interest.
+Welcome to my blog, a space where I sometimes share updates on my latest projects and delve into topics that captivate my interest.